VTamTam/FT-server/README.md

 ![FT](https://www.samanthaettus.com/wp-content/uploads/2014/08/ft-logo.png)

-The FT server application is for achieve world news headlines that you can access the news that contains the keyword by searching for a specific keyword. like the Brexit, so the application shows you all the news about Brexit.
+The FT server application has been created for world news headlines to be accessed through searching for specific keywords; for example Brexit; through the application, the search Brexit will bring news all about that topic.

 App Name : FT API news
 Customer : Financial Times